Call 541-548-5239

 Marshalls Automotive

-When Do My Shocks Need to be Replaced?
+When Do My Shocks Need to be Replaced

 A good suspension system gives a vehicle a smooth, even ride while providing Redmond drivers with good handling and control.
 But like any system on your vehicle, important parts of the suspension system can wear out, leading to a lower ride quality and safety concerns.
 So it’s a good idea for Redmond drivers to remember an automotive analysis of their suspension system in their schedule of a key preventive maintenance.
 Springs do most of the work of the suspension system.
 The most common types of springs are coil and leaf, but air springs and torsion bars are becoming more common.
 The body of the vehicle is “suspended” by the springs.